adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 used in our nowcasting system.

 ## Open Source Data
-Since our nowcasting system uses precipitable water vapor along with precipitation fields (radar reflectivity) we use the following data sources to get the data for the entire year of 2014.
+The following data sources are used to download data for the storm cases we analyzed in 2014 in the DFW region.

 1. GNSS(Global Navigation Satellite Systems) data: High precision GNSS signals from dual frequency receivers which operate continuously are in the form of RINEX (Receiver Independent Exchange format) files.
 These files contain pseudo range and carrier phase data from each satellite in view at 30s intervals.
-For over a 1000 stations world wide RINEX files can be obtained from FTP servers maintained by three major organizations NOAA NGS [CORS](ftp://geodesy.noaa.gov/cors/)(Continuously Operated Reference Stations), [SOPAC](ftp://garner.ucsd.edu/pub/rinex/) (Scripps Orbit and Permanent Array Center), [IGS](ftp://igscb.jpl.nasa.gov/pub/station/)
+For over a 1000 stations world wide RINEX files can be obtained from FTP servers maintained by organizations such as NOAA NGS [CORS](ftp://geodesy.noaa.gov/cors/)(Continuously Operated Reference Stations), [SOPAC](ftp://garner.ucsd.edu/pub/rinex/) (Scripps Orbit and Permanent Array Center), [IGS](ftp://igscb.jpl.nasa.gov/pub/station/)
 (International GNSS Services).
 **Real time data:** The above mentioned servers also provide realtime data of the RINEX files for select stations.

-2. Meteorological data: Since most of the GNSS stations in our study do not have co-located weather stations we interpolate the meterological observations from a network of weather stations operated by NOAA [ASOS](http://www.nws.noaa.gov/asos/)(Automates Surface Observing Systems).
+2. Meteorological data: Since most of the GNSS stations in our study do not have co-located weather stations we interpolate the meterological observations from a network of weather stations operated by NOAA NWS called [ASOS](http://www.nws.noaa.gov/asos/)(Automates Surface Observing Systems).
 These stations record pressure, relative humidity and temperature in 30 minute intervals.
 After extensively searching the web for the meteorological data from ASOS stations in the 30 minute intervals, we obtained the data for the entire year of 2014 from Dr. Teresa Van Hove from [UCAR COSMIC](http://www.suominet.ucar.edu/index.html) (Constellation Observing System for Meteorology, Ionosphere, and Climate)